Charizard17/udacity_cloud_developer/course-1/project/Deploy_Static_Website_on_AWS/README.txt

-I deployed one of the my hobby project, a snake game, for this project
+I deployed one of the my hobby project, a snake game, to AWS S3 Bucket for this project
 Repo: https://github.com/Charizard17/snake

 Here are the links to the website: